 There are many intriguing open problems that remain.
-Firstly, we can see from Figure~\ref{fig:comparison} that there exists a gap between our converse and achievability results.
+Firstly, we can see from Fig.~\ref{fig:comparison} that there exists a gap between our converse and achievability results.
 Therefore, a tighter characterization of the noisy sorting capacity is of interest.
 We conjecture that an algorithm based on the idea of posterior matching in~\cite{Shayevitz2011} could potentially achieve a higher sorting rate.
 The main idea of the algorithm is as follows.
 The algorithm assumes a uniform prior of the space $\mathcal{S}_n$ of all possible $n!$ permutations.
 At each iteration, the algorithm considers each of the $\binom{n}{2}$ possible pair of items for comparison.
 Notice that each pair of items $\{\theta_i,\theta_j\}$ naturally partitions the space $\mathcal{S}_n$ into two equal-sized parts where the first part includes all the permutations such that $\theta_i<\theta_j$ and the other part includes all the permutations such that $\theta_i>\theta_j$.
-The algorithms computes the sum of posterior over these two parts for each pair and chooses the pair with smallest difference of the two sums as the query to be made at this iteration.
-The iteration is then completed by updating all the posteriors by the response of the query.
-The algorithms terminates when at least one of the posterior reaches a preset threshold.
-According to empirical experiments, the algorithms achieves vanishing error probability with less queries than the proposed algorithms in this paper.
-Secondly, we have considered the noisy sorting capacity under the assumption that the error probability for each query is fixed and known.
-This leads to a natural extension of the error model where the error probability between each pair could be distinct and unknown.
-Finally, we considered adaptive noisy sorting codes in this working.
-Another open questions is how does the capacity change when the noisy sorting codes are restricted to non-adaptive ones.
+The algorithm computes the sum of posterior over these two parts for each pair and chooses the pair with the smallest difference of the two sums as the query to be made at this iteration.
+The iteration is then completed by updating all the posteriors by the response to the query.
+The algorithms terminate when at least one of the posterior reaches a preset threshold.
+According to empirical experiments, the algorithms achieve vanishing error probability with fewer queries than the proposed algorithms in this paper.
+Secondly, we have considered the noisy sorting capacity under the assumption that the error probability for each query is fixed and independent of the queried pair.
+This leads to a natural extension of the error model where the error probability between each pair could be distinct.
+Finally, we considered adaptive noisy sorting codes in this work.
+Another open question is how the capacity changes when the noisy sorting codes are restricted to non-adaptive algorithms.